TriMkort/TriMkort/README.md

 This is where my world begins:

 - 🔭 I’m currently working on my project with react.
-- 🌱 I’m currently learning  React, Python and Javascript.
+- 🌱 I’m currently learning  React and Javascript.
 - 👯 I’m practice my English daily.
 - 🤔 I use my knowledge and skills to carry out various test in programming logic.
-- 💬 Ask me about my favorite programming langauge.
+- 💬 Ask me about my dreams and goals..
 - 📫 How to reach me: hackwolf.scott@outlook.com
 - 😄 My Nickname is: TriMkort.
-- ⚡ My daily effort will take me father.
+- ⚡ I like to do daily tasks and homework that I know will take me one step beyond meeting my accomplishments and goals.